Doña Ana County, New Mexico

 Doña Ana County (Condado de Doña Ana) is a county located in the southern part of the New Mexico, United States.
 As of the 2020 U.S. census, its population was 219,561, which makes it the second-most populated county in New Mexico.
 Its county seat is Las Cruces, which has a population of 111,385 as of the 2020 U.S. Census, making it the second-most populous municipality in New Mexico after Albuquerque.

 The county is named for Doña Ana Robledo, who died there in 1680 while fleeing the Pueblo Revolt.

 Doña Ana County consists of the Las Cruces, NM Metropolitan Statistical Area, which is also included in the El Paso–Las Cruces, TX–NM Combined Statistical Area.

-It borders Luna, Sierra, and Otero counties in New Mexico, and El Paso County, Texas to the east and southeast.
+It borders Luna, Sierra, and Otero counties in New Mexico, and El Paso County, Texas, to the east and southeast.

-The state of Chihuahua, Mexico, borders the county to the south.
+The Mexican state of Chihuahua borders the county to the south.
 Construction of an improved barrier on the border was expedited in 2019 with waivers of environmental and other laws.
 The waivers applied to 27 laws, including protection of endangered species, archeological sites, and historic places.

 Being 67.3% Hispanic in 2020, Doña Ana is New Mexico's largest majority-Hispanic county.